AFRIW means wing in the Berber language.

 Championing Human Rights for All

 At AFRIW, our approach to human rights is grounded on the belief that every individual, regardless of their background, identity, or circumstances, deserves to live with dignity, freedom, and equality.
-We are dedicated to building a world where human rights are upheld, safeguarded, and realized for all.
+We are dedicated to building a world where human rights are upheld, safeguarded, and realised for all.
 Our work is shaped by a strategic and comprehensive approach that integrates advocacy, education, direct support, and collaboration.

 FROM THE BLOG